Are you a Christian?

 In my experience, yes.
 Washington University, like any elite university, has its share of challenges.
 You will likely find some of them antithetical to your faith commitments.
 But you’ll also find a lot to like here, and a lot of opportunities to live out your faith.
-One way I am trying to do so is through The Carver Project, a group of Christian faculty, students, and friends.
+One way I am trying to do so is through The Carver Project.

 Do you have anything at Washington University for Christian law students?